 Information about certificates

 The certificate states the type of activity as well as the classes of pesticides you can sell or use.
-This information is provided in Appendix V of the Pesticide Management Code Reference Manual (PDF 6.86 Mb) (French).
-Passing a prescribed or recognized test is a prerequisite for certification.
+This information is provided in Appendix V of the Pesticides Management Code Reference Manual (PDF 7.44 Mb) (in French only).
+Passing one or more prescribed or recognized examinations is a prerequisite for certification.
 Certificates are valid for five years.

 Identify the certificate(s) you need